 As a kid, my dad would buy a few boxes of Girl Scout cookies to support a co-worker’s kid, and I’d demolish the Thin Mints before anyone else had a chance to get their hands on them.

-Hydrogenated oils, invert sugar, ‘natural’ and artificial flavors, not to mention wheat, soy, and dairy.
-Not exactly a healthy treat.
+With ingredients like hydrogenated oils, invert sugar, and ‘natural’ and artificial flavors, they weren’t exactly a healthy treat.

 Ever since I posted my Chickpea Flour Chocolate Chip Cookies, I’ve been getting such great feedback from you all about them, so I’ve wanted to employ the versatile flour in other recipes.

-I’ve been working on a cracker recipe for my oldest daughter using the bean-based ingredient, and in considering the great ‘crisp’ it adds to that recipe, I thought it would work awesome as a Thin Mint.
+I made this cracker recipe for my oldest daughter using the bean-based ingredient, and in considering the great ‘crisp’ it added to that, I thought it would work awesome as a Thin Mint.

-Chickpea flour is so awesome because it’s high in protein, it doesn’t need eggs to bind it together, and it’s able to be used on its own in recipes, without having to combine ten other flours with it.
+Chickpea flour is awesome because it’s high in protein, it doesn’t need eggs to bind it together, and it’s able to be used on its own in recipes, without having to combine other flours, starches, or gums with it.

 The one thing to remember when working with it is DON’T TASTE THE BATTER!

-I made this mistake early on with it, thinking it was ‘bad’ and tossing out the recipe, but before you bake it, the flour has a universally unpleasant taste, which is really the only drawback (you can’t eat the dough). 🙁
+I made this mistake early on with it, thinking it was ‘bad’ and tossing out the recipe.

 The mint flavor is pretty spot-on, if I do say so myself, and the chocolat-y coating sets the whole cookie off perfectly so that you WON’T feel like you’re missing out on anything!

-- 1/3 c. coconut oil or cocoa butter melted
+- 1/3 cup coconut oil or cocoa butter melted

 - Preheat the oven to 400 degrees.